DiSSCo/dissco.github.io/HerbariumSheets/RBGEHerbariumSheet.md

 ![Minimal Data Capture workflow](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/RBGE%20BPMN%20Minimal%20Data%20Entry.PNG?raw=true)

-The workflow used for the mass digitisation of herbarium sheets captures information that is shared between sheets to enable finding of them within the herbarium and online resources.
-Additional projects address adding additional information to the data records.

-For the purposes of this project the following information is captured:
+The electronic data capture task results in minimal data records equivalent to MIDS-1.
+The workflow captures information on the specimen folders, shared by all specimens within, along with the barcode for each specimen.
+This results in a record for each specimen which contains a unique identifier and the specimen filing location represented by the folder information.

+A barcode is applied to each specimen.
+Digitisers are provided guidance on the best placement of the barcode.
+Barcodes are assigned to specimens using the procedure below:

+* Each separate, loanable item will be assigned a unique barcode.
+This includes each individual sheet, where a single specimen has been mounted over several herbarium sheets.

+* Each specimen with different collecting event information or a different identification will be assigned a unique barcode.
+This includes each specimen where multiple specimens have been mounted on a single herbarium sheet, and each element of a mixed gathering where a single collection has been later split into two different species.

+A software process for the electronic data capture was developed and implemented externally as a standalone application and then internally in the institutional collection management system.

+The user enters the following data:

-* Filing name
+* Taxon filing name (Higher taxon, Family, Genus, Species)
-* Filing region
+* Geographical filing region
 * Barcode

-Digitisers are provided guidance on the best placement of the barocode on a specimen.
+The application enters the following metadata:

+* User name
+* Record created date
+* Institution code
+* Type of specimen (eg, Herbarium sheet)

+The application checks the barcode to ensure that a record does not already exist, and then creates a specimen record for each new barcode, entering the data and metadata.

-In addition to this we capture relationships between specimens when there are multiple specimens mounted on a single sheet, or when a single specimen is mounted across multiple sheets.
+More complex specimens, including multiple specimens mounted on a single sheet, or when a single specimen is mounted across multiple sheets, have additional information entered manually into the specimen records.

 ![Multiple specimens mounted on a single sheet](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/RBGE%20multi%20specimen%20sheet.PNG?raw=true)